-Note that the main difference between International and Domestic testing is that there are fewer interntional test dates and no late registration for international students.
+Note that the main difference between International and Domestic testing is that there are fewer international test dates (6 international dates vs 7 domestic dates) and no late registration for international students.
 The major implication of this is that you can't always wait for the last test's score to come out before you sign up for the next possible SAT test date.

 Otherwise, international testing and domestic testing have more similarities than differences!